 I’d played a VR game called Collision when I was a kid.
 I couldn’t stay away from it.
-It was the first thing I did when I woke up, last thing I did at night.
+It was the first thing I did when I woke up, last thing I did at night and anytime I didn’t get caught in between.
 Collision was a space exploration game, not unlike what I woke up to just now.
 Maybe it would give me a few pointers.

 If the control screens make no sense, which they don’t, see if you can tell where you are by reading the stars.
 I tried that.
 My app said there was no known formation of stars on record.

 Right.
 That’s all I’ve got.
 It looks like Collision can’t help me beyond that.
 I suppose I was five at the time.

 And then I noticed a blob of red in the corner of the screen.
 It was growing.
 Was it coming for me or the other way round or both?
 A little panic blister erupted temporarily as my lack of any control of this thing meant I was free-falling.
 In the hands of probability.
 And the red blob was getting bigger.